Hofls/devops/remote-access/vpn/forti/forti.md

 * Use vpn from another container (again)

 ### Ubuntu.
 Second way
-* Disclaimer: this instruction isn't fully working, leads to an error
+* Notice: this instruction isn't fully working, leads to an error
     * `Could not authenticate to gateway.
 Please check the password, client certificate, etc.s`
 * Install:
     * `apt update && apt install network-manager-fortisslvpn`